All elections have been postponed.

 - 2017: The 2017 General Election, as the Labour and Co-operative Party candidate for the Walthamstow

-- 2015: The 2015 General Election, as the Labour and Co-operative Party candidate for the Member of Parliament for Walthamstow
+- 2015: The 2015 General Election, as the Labour and Co-operative Party candidate for the Walthamstow

-- 2010: The 2010 General Election, as the Labour Party candidate for the Member of Parliament for Walthamstow
+- 2010: The UK Parliament elections, as the Labour Party candidate for the Walthamstow

 That's all we know!
 Will you help us find more about this candidate?

 Our volunteers have been working hard to add information on as many candidates as possible, but they need help.